moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 An integer specifying a group of tracks which are alternate versions of one-another.
 Alternate tracks represent the same media content, but differ in their selection properties.
-Alternate tracks SHOULD have matching framerate
-{{framerate}} and media time sequences.
+Alternate tracks MUST have matching media time sequences.
 A subscriber typically subscribes to one track from a set of tracks specifying the same alternate group number.
 A common example would be a set video tracks of the same content offered in alternate bitrates.

 ### Initialization data {#initdata}
 Location: T    Required: Optional   JSON Type: String